 HL Aurigae / HL Aur

-Three primary minima of the EB type eclipsing binary HL Aurigae / HL Aur observed with the 2" Titan at Somerby Observatory, together with their calculated times of minima using Peranso ANOVA.
+Primary minima of the EB type eclipsing binary HL Aurigae / HL Aur observed with the 2" Titan at Somerby Observatory, together with their calculated times of minima using Peranso ANOVA.

 All the observations were made with the same equipment, but the star is so faint that the 'correctly' exposed images of 2012 gave so few data points that the light curves appear to have 'kinks' in them.
 For the 2019 January observations I used much shorter exposures, generating more data points.
 Although underexposed, the actual curve appears smoother due to the greater number of data points, and the calculated error in the HJD of minimum, about +- 6 seconds, is one third as large as those constructed from the longer exposures, which are about +-22 seconds.
-This is something to investigate further.
 [This topic was discussed by Chaplin, Samolyk and Screech, June 2018.]

 The 'best fit' period for these observations was 0.622504 days.
 The catalogue period for this star is 0.6225051d (GCVS), 0.6225058d (AAVSO VSX) and 0.6225048d (Kreiner).
 There is some o-c activity with this star (Kreiner).
 (Accessed 2019 January 3.)